 The Office of the Medical Examiner (ECMEO) has jurisdiction over deaths occurring under the following circumstances:

 The Erie County Medical Examiner’s Office works collaboratively with Upstate New York Transplant Services in order to honor the families’ wishes regarding the authorization for donation of organs, tissues and eyes while maintaining the integrity of their medico legal responsibilities.
 It is with rare exception that the procurement of organs, tissues and eyes is denied by the Erie County Medical Examiner’s office.
 For further information contact UNYTS at 716-853-6667 ext.
 5.

 The information contained within an autopsy report is confidential and treated as a medical record.
 The final report is available at no charge to the immediate and legal next of kin (spouse, adult child, parent, adult sibling or grandparent) by clicking on the Request for Autopsy Report Form.

 If there is a request for a copy of the report from someone other than those legally entitled (e.g. insurance company or private attorney), the request must be submitted on their letterhead and include a HIPPA form signed by the legal next of kin.
 Also included should be a $38.50 check made payable to the Erie County Medical Examiner’s Office.

 Autopsy results and reports will not be given out until the case file is complete.
-If the death was suspicious or the autopsy report contains sensitive material that could jeopardize a criminal investigation, there will be a delay before it is released.
+If the death was suspicious or the autopsy report contains sensitive material that could jeopardize a criminal investigation, there may be a delay before it is released.